Quinoa Side Dish

 - Add the canned chicken broth (affiliate link) or vegetable stock (it will sputter a little).

-- Give the mixture a stir, bring to a boil, then reduce heat to a simmer, cover the pan, and cook until the liquid is absorbed, about 15 minutes.
+- Give the mixture a stir, bring to a boil, then reduce heat to a simmer, cover the pan, and cook until the liquid is absorbed.

 - When the liquid is all absorbed, let the quinoa sit covered for five minutes, then fluff with a fork.